islaytitans/alien/docs/src/characters/leanne.md

 ## Talent
 - Pull Rank
     - Order characters around.
-    - Roll your Command skill vs the target's Manipulation skill.
-If you win they have to follow your orders.
+    - Roll your Command skill vs and they roll their Manipulation skill.
+If you have more 6s they have to follow your orders.
 You take 1 stress

 ## Gear
 - Knife (Weapon)